haydenshimada/Lexical-for-VC/README.md

         -   `children` is a list of children of the node, each child is a map from a list of characters to the name of the child node
         -   if the node is the starting node, it will include a field `start` with value _true_.
         -   if the node is terminal, it will include a field `terminal` with value _true_ and a field `terminal_type` with the type of the token from `terminal_types`, else it will have a field `terminal` with value _false_.
--   There is also a [sample source file](data/example_fib.vc) for you to use in the root directory of this project.

 ### ⚙️ Config File
 The config files is in `yaml` format.
 They're read by Hydra framwork.
 There are 3 variables: